What is TAST?

 The idea of the challenge is to work as many of the proposed stitches as you can.
 Each stitch is announced on Tuesday mornings – hence the name!
 As I announce the stitches, I list them below.
 With every announcement, there is a link to one of my stitch tutorials in my Stitch Dictionary that way, if you’re unsure of the stitch, you can find out how to do it.

-This round of TAST started in January 2018 but you can join in any time.
+The next round of TAST will start the first Tuesday in January 2019.
 Use the subscribe feature in the sidebar to stay in contact.
 If you are on a mobile/cell-phone or tablet you will need to scroll to the bottom to find the follow feature, and subscribe there.
 Enter your email address, and when you get the confirmation email, make sure you respond, and you are all set!
 You will then receive the TAST announcements via email.

 Although a new stitch appears every week, you do not have to stitch every week, so don’t worry if you’re a bit busy or something gets in the way.
 With this challenge, you can do one stitch a month, one every two weeks or one a week.
 It is totally up to you.
 This challenge is guilt-free and designed for busy people who want to build up their hand embroidery skills.
 If you miss a few stitches, no one is going to reprimand you.
 Just join the catch-up crowd – there will be many people in the same situation and it’s a place to make friends, or simply skip a few stitches but don’t stop!
 Just keep stitching 🙂

 If you are learning embroidery, the challenge will be to learn the stitch.
-The first 20 or so stitches in TAST are the foundation ones.
-You need to know these in order to master the more complex stitches.
-Most are either based directly on the foundation stitches or at least on the same hand movements you picked up in the foundation stitches.
+The first 20 or so stitches in TAST are the foundation stitches You need to know these in order to master the more complex stitches.
+Most of the other stitches are either based directly on the foundation stitches or at least on the same hand movements you learnt in the foundation stitches.
 Many people aim for the first 20 stitches and then dip in and out of the challenge as the mood takes them.
 That is fine too.
 If you want to learn the basics of hand embroidery, choose the first 20 stitches.
 If you do this you will have achieved your goal.

 If you’re an experienced stitcher and you want to explore hand embroidery stitches a bit further, then TAST is ideal for you as you can dip in and out of the challenge if you choose.
 You may also like to explore my Stitch Dictionary For you, the challenge is to push the stitch creatively or join in on our Beyond TAST challenge (see below).